 Beyond the application fee, there is no cost or tuition to participate in any of Film Independent’s Artist Development programs.

-Film Independent Members applying to the Screenwriting Lab will receive written coverage of their submissions, whether or not they’re accepted to the program.
+Film Independent Members applying to the Screenwriting Lab will receive written coverage of their submissions, whether or not they’re accepted into the program.

-Those applicants who are invited to participate in the program should plan to be in Los Angeles for the four-week duration of the Lab.
+Applicants who are invited to participate in the program should plan to be in Los Angeles for the duration of the Lab.
 Film Independent is unable to subsidize any travel, lodging and/or visa expenses for any participants attending from outside of Los Angeles.
 Participants are expected to attend all sessions in person.

 For more information, please email: email@example.com.